mbourgey/EBI_cancer_workshop_visualization/README.md

 ```

 Unfortunately circlize does not support b37 as it it based on UCSC.
-So we will need to reformat our data to fit the hg19 standards
+So we will need to reformat our data to fit the hg19 standards.
-As we work only on autosomes we won't need to lift-over and we could simply add **chr** at the begin of the chromosome names
+As we work only with autosomes we won't need to lift-over and we could simply add **chr** at the begin of the chromosome names